A Tuning for Guitar – How to Tune Your Guitar Into A-Standard

 Things to keep in mind when tuning to Standard A

-Why Play in Standard A tuning?
+Why Play in Standard A Tuning?

 There are tons of metal songs that use the Standard A tuning, but one of the most popular ones is ‘These Walls’ by Dream Theater from their 2005 album, ‘Octavarium’.